gravitational/teleport/rfd/0080-piv-private-key.md

 Teleport clients should be able to automatically determine if a user requires a hardware private key for login to avoid additional UX concerns.
 Since it is not possible to retrieve a user's actual private key policy requirement before login, Teleport clients will make a best effort attempt to guess the key policy requirement.

 First, the client will ping the Teleport Auth server to get the cluster-wide private key policy if set.
 Second, the client will check for an existing key in the user's key store (`~/.tsh`), and check its associated private key policy.
 Between the two private key policies retrieved, the stricter one will be used for initial login.
 This guessing logic will capture all cases except for the case where a user's role private key policy is stricter than the cluster-wide policy, and do not have an active/expired login session stored in `~/.tsh`.
-Z

 If the private key policy was incorrect and a stricter requirement is neeeded, then the server will respond with a `private key policy not met: <private-key-policy>` error.
 The client will parse this error and resort to re-authenticating with the correct private key policy, meaning that the user will be re-prompted for their login credentials.